Zhiyuan-Fan/Zhiyuan-Fan/README.md

 &ensp;&ensp;A unique and wonderful day！
 - ⚡ Huawei Certified ICT Professional (AI)
 - 🔭 I’m currently studying on Tianjin University
-- 🌱 My major is microelectronics
-- 📫In addition, I also know a little about finance and had relevant internship experience in freshman year
+- 🌱 My major is microelectronics,In addition, I also know a little about finance and had relevant internship experience in freshman year
 - 👯 I love programming and artificial intelligence
 - 🤔 I’m currently learning Chisel, I want to design my own chip!
 - 💬 I will become a compound talent in the cross field of artificial intelligence and chip！
 - 😄 Just like powerful parallel computing, shouldn't people do what they love efficiently when they are young?
 Even if they're busy！
+- 📫 How to reach me: kiss_the_dream@icloud.com